 3. Connect with your coworkers

-Peeking at what the colleagues around you are doing and how they are performing is what many people do when their work becomes boring.
+Peeking at what your colleagues are doing may be the right move to find new energy in your own career.
+That’s what many people tend to do when their work becomes boring.

-It may seem wrong at first sight, but seeing other people’s good performance can enhance your motivation, especially if you admire those motivated individuals who continuously deliver exceptional results.
+It may seem wrong at first, but seeing other people’s good performance first-hand can enhance your motivation.
+Especially if you admire motivated individuals who continuously deliver exceptional results.

-So, connecting with such impressive coworkers via email or social media networks turns out to be a good idea.
+So, connecting with such impressive coworkers via email or social media networks turns out to be a great idea.
 That’s how you can share ideas and learn from them.

 4. Challenge yourself